spraakbanken/multigec-2025/README.md

 * December 20, 2024 - paper submission deadline with system descriptions
 * January 20, 2025 - paper reviews sent to the authors
 * February 7, 2025 - camera-ready deadline
-* March 5 (or March 2), 2025 - presentations of the systems at NLP4CALL workshop
+* March 5 (or March 2), 2025 - presentations of the systems at the NLP4CALL workshop

 ## Publication